Alpha-VLLM/Lumina-T2X/lumina_next_t2i/README.md

 git clone https://huggingface.co/Alpha-VLLM/Lumina-Next-T2I
 ```

-3. Load your own trained model
+3. Converting `*.pth` files to `*.safetensors`

-If you are loading your own trained model, please convert it to `.pth` first for security reasons before loading.
+If you are loading your own trained model, please convert it to `.safetensors` first for security reasons before loading.
 Assuming your trained model path is `/path/to/your/own/model.pth` and your save directory is `/path/to/new/model`.
-After training, convert the `.pth` model to `.safetensors` for inference.

 ```bash
 lumina_next convert "/path/to/your/own/model.pth" "/path/to/new/directory/" # convert to `.safetensors`
 ```

-> The `output_dir` supports saving files with different names in the same directory.
+Explanation of the `lumina convert` command:
 ```bash
 # <weight_path> means your trained model path.
 # <output_dir> means the directory where you want to save the model.